MathCodeLabHub/MathCodeLab.Level1/StudentResources/Puzzles/factorial-trailing-zeros.md

     except ValueError:
         print("Please enter a valid number!\n")
 ```

-This program:
-1. Welcomes you and explains what it does
-2. Lets you enter any number you want
-3. Tells you how many trailing zeros that number's factorial has
-4. Keeps going until you want to stop (just enter 0)
-5. Handles errors in case you type something wrong

 Try it with different numbers and see what patterns you can find! 🕵️‍♂️